Trying to persuade a

 into small pieces and she began eating

 them immediately.
-Within 20 minutes, I bought and gave her the exact same brand but parakeet pellets, which are
+Within 20 minutes, I bought and gave her the exact same brand but

+in the smaller parakeet size.
 She began eating the smaller pellets as

-cockatiel pellets is the size.
-The formulation of nutrients is the same.
+cockatiel and parakeet size pellets is the same.
 (UC-Davis July 2000).

 Some trial periods should not extend any